laureanoarcanio/elastic-layout/README.md

 Today responsive techniques are better suited to go from a large desktop application to small phones resolutions.
 This technique works as a complementary tool to adapt design to even bigger screens.

+Elastic layout in conjunction with media queries can bring you a whole new level of responsiveness by proportionally changing element size.